area73/particle-system-es6/README.md

 <pre>
 /root --> config files
   /assets --> images and static content
-  /src --> this is were the code is located (functional , OO and Ramda library) /test --> testing files
+  /src --> this is were the code is located (fn -> functional , OO -> object orientes ) /test --> testing files
 </pre>